 Also known as “Australian Green Tree Frog” or “Dumpy Tree Frog“, this is one of the largest, most popular tree frogs kept as pets among hobbyists.
-They come in several different morphs and they’re one of the few amphibians that tolerate occasional handling.
+They come in different morphs and they’re one of the few amphibians that occasionally tolerate handling.

 Caring for a white’s tree frogs is fairly simple once you’ve learned the basics.
 Setting up their habitat is important but once finished, the rest is easy.